Status of homeopathy in Europe, America, Asia, Australia, Middle East, Africa

 1944: The efforts to get Govt.’s recognition of homeopathy at national level started with the establishment of All India Institute of Homeopathy.

-1973: The legal status of homeopathy medicine in India is on an equal footing with conventional [Bachelor of Medical and Bachelor of Surgery (MBBS)], Ayurveda (recognised since 1969), Unani, and Siddha medicine.
+1973: The legal status of homeopathic medicine [Bachelors in Homoeopathic Medicine and Surgery (BHMS)]in India is on an equal footing with conventional [Bachelor of Medical and Bachelor of Surgery (MBBS)], Ayurveda (BAMS, recognised since 1969), Unani (BUMS), and Siddha (BSMS) medicine.
 It is recognised by Central Council of Homoeopathy , Deptt. of AYUSH, Ministry of Health & Family Welfare, Govt. of India since 1973.

 ‘In the Indian subcontinent the legal position of the practitioners of homeopathy has been elevated to a professional level similar to that of a medical practitioner’.